KristijanKanalas/electricity-notification/README.md

 # Electricity notification :electric_plug:

-Checks a local site for electricity shutdown notification and if a street in alert settings exists it will send an alert to a discord channel via a discord webhook.
+Checks a local site for electricity shutdown notification and if a street in alert settings exists it will send an alert to a discord channel via discord webhook.

 # Usage